starga2er777/SUSTech_CS324/assignment1/report.md

 The part I is about the perceptron, which is a type of artiﬁcial neuron or the simplest form of a neural network, serving as the foundational building block for more complex neural networks.
 The assignment requires implementing a simple perception which is able to be trained and predict on given inputs.

-The part II is about the multi-layer perceptron, which
+The part II and part III are about the multi-layer perceptron, which

 ## Motivation